JiaoXianjun/multi-rtl-sdr-calibration/README.md

 in two shells respectively.

-Then run matlab script: multi_rtl_sdr_split_scanner.m/multi_rtl_sdr_diversity_scanner.m to see how to use two dongles to scan a band simultaneously.
+Then run matlab script: multi_rtl_sdr_split_scanner.m/multi_rtl_sdr_diversity_scanner.m/multi_rtl_sdr_gsm_FCCH_scanner.m to see how to use two dongles to scan a band simultaneously.

-(See README_for_scanner.txt for detail of this "side product" -- scanner.)
+(See README_for_scanner.txt and README_for_gsm_scanner.txt for detail of "side products" -- spectrum scanner and FCCH scanner.)

-If you only have one dongle, don't forget to change num_dongle from 2 to 1 in multi_rtl_sdr_diversity_scanner.m.
+If you only have one dongle, don't forget to change num_dongle from 2 to 1 in those scripts.

 You may also define any other band according to your interests.
-Just modify start_freq, end_freq, etc., parameters in the script.
+Just modify start_freq, end_freq, etc., parameters in the scripts.

 Detail usage example/explanation: